Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The great thing about Zemun is that it’s affordable.

-Here are the best places to stay in Zemun Serbia, depending on your budget:
+Here are the best places to stay in Zemun, depending on your budget:

 Hotel Zlatnik